Health services to support children and young people with SEND

 NHS Go has been developed by Healthy London Partnership, a partnership between all 32 London Clinical Commissioning Groups, and NHS England (London Region).

 Healthy London Partnership worked with young people from across London to find out what they needed to improve their access to relevant health information and advice.
 Youg people were involved in the creation and testing of NHS Go and also helped to promote it.

 Community Paediatric Medical Service

-- Safeguarding and protecting children
+- Safeguarding and protecting children and young people

 - Services for Looked After Children (including adoption and fostering services)

-Referrals to the service provided by Epsom and St Helier NHS Trust are usually by GP or healthcare professional.
+Referrals to the service provided by Epsom and St Helier NHS Trust are usually by a GP or healthcare professional.

 Easyhealth was made so that people know where to find 'accessible health' information.
 'Accessible' information is information that uses easy words with pictures.
 There are over 500 leaflets on Easyhealth, made by many different organisations.
 You can print off nearly all the leaflets straight away.